gnembon/scarpet/programs/survival/README.md

 ### replace_inventory.sc:
 #### By gnembonmc
 	There is a video on his channel about this.
-	If you run out of an item for any reason, it will be refilled from the inventory, then shulker boxes.
+	Allows a players inventory slots to be refilled when they run out with same blocks/items.
+First from the other slots in the players inventory, and then from shulker boxes containing them, if any in inventory.
-	Useful for large scale building, or afk sand placing around a monument.
+	This makes it useful for large scale building, or afk sand placing around a monument.
-	I guess its just like a better version of replace_hotbar.sc (Please explain better someone!)
+	I guess its just like a better version of replace_hotbar.sc

 ### revive_coral.sc:
 #### By Ghoulboy